TheUzair/Mondrian-Composition-/README.md

 # Mondrian-Composition-
-I created one of the popular Mondrain's composition having responsiveness using HTML &amp; CSS (Flexbox &amp; Grid)
+I've created one of the popular Mondrain's composition web page having responsiveness using HTML &amp; CSS (Flexbox &amp; Grid)